gnr23/galaxy-lc-ms-tutorial/notebook/tutorial.md

  :heavy_exclamation_mark: **Comments**:
   In this case-study, since we only have 3 pools, there are only two possible choices: _linear_ or _all loess sample_ When possible, we should use pools to correct the signal drift, that is why we chose to run the tool with _linear_.

-## Step 3: getting rid of unreliable variables using CV[](https://training.galaxyproject.org/training-material/topics/metabolomics/tutorials/lcms/tutorial.html#step-3-getting-rid-of-unreliable-variables-using-cv)
+## 3: getting rid of unreliable variables using CV[
 **:bulb: Goal**

-To filter the ions not reliable enough, we can consider CVs as a filtering indicator because the data still contains unusable ions. .
+To filter the ions not reliable enough, we can consider CVs as a filtering indicator because the data still contains unusable ions.

 **:pencil2: How:**

 The  **Quality Metrics**  tool  tool provides different CV indicators depending on what is in your sample list. it can compute pool CVs  but also a ratio between pool CVs and sample CVs.
 This is particularly of interest since we can expect that, whatever the pool CV value, it will be lower than the corresponding sample CV value, since biological samples are supposed to be affected by biological variability. we can filter the ions that do not respect this particular condition
 Hands On: CV calculation[](https://training.galaxyproject.org/training-material/topics/metabolomics/tutorials/lcms/tutorial.html#hands-on-cv-calculation)